Frontier789/glui/README.md

 [Skyrace](https://github.com/frontier789/skyrace), my computer graphics assignment for University of Trento.

 ## Dependencies
+The engine depends on the floowing public domain libraries:
-glutin for windowing
+ - glutin for windowing
-image for image loading
+ - image for image loading
-rusttype for font loading and caching
+ - rusttype for font loading and caching